Computer science is an exciting and challenging field that has impact on many parts

 Foreign language—3 All units must be in the same language and the last year must be Level III.

 If you would like to speak to an advisor about the BA in CS degree program, contact Eva Lacy <Eva.Lacy@colorado.edu>.
-Existing A&S students may also use the A&S advising website to schedule an appointment with Eva.
+Current A&S students may also use the A&S advising website to schedule an appointment with Eva.